 Born in 1960, Mark was raised by ministry parents in the USA and South America.
 A fourth generation pastor, he sensed his own call at a very young age.
 Before coming to Dallas in 2003, Mark ministered as an itinerant preacher, Bible school instructor, and career overseas missionary in partnership with Teresa, his best friend and wife of more than thirty years.
 While living in Paris, they helped lead a French-language congregation and trained emerging spiritual leaders throughout Europe and in the Middle East, Africa, and Asia.
 In 2011, the Antioch Church family embraced Mark’s vision to relocate into the heart of downtown Dallas.
 Mark and Teresa’s greatest earthly joy is their two children, Charity and Jean-Marc, who were born to them as answers to prayer following many years of infertility.
 In addition to serving as a Team Antioch ministry volunteer, Teresa home-schooled their children in partnership with the Coram Deo Academy where she teaches elementary school while she pursues her MA in Teaching at Dallas Baptist University.
-Mark holds a Master of Arts from the University of Birmingham (U.K.) and is slated to begin doctoral work in the fall of 2021.
+Mark holds a Master of Arts from the University of Birmingham (U.K.) and has begun his DMin at Fuller Seminary as part of their Holy Spirit Leadership and Ministry Practice cohort.

 Antioch Church website: http://www.teamantioch.com